pauloandresoares/english-interview/initial-interview-1.md

 ## 7. Can you give an example of a time when you had to learn a new technology quickly?
 How did you approach it?

 "As I gained experience over the years, I found it easier to learn new technologies and methodologies.
 I worked on various projects, which helped me develop strong learning skills.
 For example, when I needed to learn a new technology, I would start by researching and reading official documentation.
 I would then practice by building small projects and seek advice from colleagues who were familiar with the technology.
-This approach helped me quickly become proficient in new tools and techniques."
+This approach helped me quickly become proficient in new tools and techniques.

+In the beginning of my career, I had a hard time learning new technologies quickly.
+But over time, with my experience, my mind became faster at learning.
+For instance, two years ago, I needed to work on a project that used Python.
+I got fluency in this programming language in about two weeks.
+Learning a new programming language becomes easier when you already know others because you understand the core concepts."

 ## 8. How do you handle feedback and criticism?
 **Answer:**
 "I view feedback and criticism as opportunities for growth.
 When receiving feedback, I listen carefully and ask clarifying questions to fully understand the perspective.
 I reflect on the feedback and identify specific areas for improvement."

 ## 9. What is a significant achievement in your career so far?
 **Answer:**

 "One significant achievement was developing a dynamic form with 465 questions and multiple dashboards for strategic decision-making.
 The problem was the high complexity and a tight deadline due to an upcoming event.
-I negotiated with the company's leadership to assemble a team and managed the entire delivery cycle, from planning to coding.
+I talked with the company's leadership to put together a team and managed the whole process, from planning to coding.
 Besides managing, I also programmed the system.
-The result was a successful on-time delivery, demonstrating my leadership and technical skills.
+This required both hard skills in coding and system architecture, and soft skills in leadership, project management, and communication.
+The result was a successful on-time delivery, showing my leadership and technical skills.

-Another case at my current job at AGU involved solving severe system slowdowns.
-The system required heavy batch processing, and its performance issues affected user experience.
-I identified problems like repeated service calls, inefficient database queries, and improper use of Angular components, including misuse of the garbage collector due to poor lifecycle management.
-After optimization, we achieved a 60% improvement in performance, significantly enhancing the system's efficiency."
+Another case at my current job at AGU involved fixing serious slowdowns in a critical system with many integrations and a lot of users.
+The system had to process a lot of data at once, which was slowing it down and making it hard for users to use.
+I found problems like repeated service calls, bad database queries, and wrong use of Angular components, including poor garbage collector management.
+After fixing these, we improved performance by 60%, making the system much better.
+This required hard skills in performance analysis, database optimization, and code refactoring, as well as soft skills in problem-solving and technical communication."

 ## 10. How do you stay updated with the latest industry trends and technologies?
 **Answer:**